theycallmeswift/mcp-crawl4ai-rag/README.md

 - **Hybrid Search** combining vector and keyword search
 - **Agentic RAG** for specialized code example extraction
 - **Reranking** for improved result relevance using cross-encoder models
+- **Knowledge Graph** for AI hallucination detection and repository code analysis

 See the [Configuration section](#configuration) below for details on how to enable and configure these strategies.